Technical deep dive

 Queue implemented for tracker-api is generic, and can be used in later steps (for example after session is closed and before it's written to the warehouse - currently it's not - for quicker MVP delivery).
 It's implemented in worker package.

 The semantics are dead simple - you publish to named queue, that accepts only one type of task, something on the other side consumes it.
 There are no sophisticated features like AMQP's bindings, exponential backoff and such.
-Such dead simple approach is limiting, but offers a wide range of possible implementations (currently we have bolt implementation, but for sure we'll have more).
+Such dead simple approach is limiting, but offers a wide range of possible implementations (currently we have filesystem and object storage implementations).
 The interfaces are again very simple.
 There are two interfaces, that operate on Task objects, that are really generic:

 // Consumer defines an interface for task consumers